 Although the biggest pieces of construction at the Oakhurst Garden are complete, the capital campaign is not yet over!
 We are working hard to stock our shelves with every day and program-specific supplies.

 Additionally, we are still seeking funding for the Mulberry Fields and Hawk Hollow projects.
-We have mad a lot of progress, but there is still just under $1 million left to raise.
+We have made a lot of progress, but there is still just under $1 million left to raise.
 Can you help?

 Overview of Wylde Center Improvements